theroyallab/tabbyAPI/README.md

 ## Supported Model Types

-TabbyAPI uses Exllamav2 as a powerful and fast backend for model inference, loading, etc. Therefore, the following types of models are supported:
+TabbyAPI uses Exllama as a powerful and fast backend for model inference, loading, etc. Therefore, the following types of models are supported:

 - Exl2 (Highly recommended)

+- Exl3 (Highly recommended)

 - GPTQ